 Rune one should be on the right, the second in the middle, and the third one on the left.

 Rune one represents an overall view of your current circumstance.
-Rune two represents a challenge you may face and rune three represent the action that you could take.
+Rune two represents a challenge you may face, and rune three represents the action that you could take.
 During all readings, it is important that you ask the runes a very specific question.

 Runes 1, 2, and 5 represent your past, present, and future.
 The fourth rune shows what elements of the problem have to be accepted and worked on, while the third rune indicates what can be done in terms of your problem.

 The 9-spread rune reading method should only be done if you are very comfortable reading.
 This particular method of rune reading is where your rune reading journal will come in very handy.
 When doing this 9 spread, you must pull your 9 runes and hold them in your hands, close to your heart for a few minutes, as you focus on your intention, before you drop them on your rune cloth.